Synthetixio/synthetix-docs/content/contracts/BinaryOptionMarket.md

 The full value of the refund is deducted from the caller's balance, while this value minus the refund fee is actually remitted as sUSD.
-The deposited quantity in [the market](#deposited) and in the [factory contract](BinaryOptionMarketFactory.md#totaldeposited) are decremented by the transferred value.
+The deposited quantity in [the market](#deposited) and in the [manager contract](BinaryOptionMarketManager.md#totaldeposited) are decremented by the transferred value.
 The deposit quantities having been updated, the option prices are [recomputed](#_updateprices) to reflect the changed odds.